(Translate this site)

 Although Roddy was now actually closer to me distance-wise than the van, I figured it best to leave him to Headhunter, due to his Z-28's proximity to the Firebird.

-I squeezed off my last three 38 rounds at the van, actually striking it at least twice from this distance-- which was maybe a personal best for me, given all the factors involved.
+I squeezed off my last three 38 rounds at the van, actually striking it at least twice-- which was maybe a personal best for me, given the distance and other circumstances (snub nose pistols aren't really meant to be used at that range).
 As soon as the last bullet was gone I threw the pistol into the passenger seat and drew my shotgun, then vastly ramped up my bombardment of the van with its scatter-shot shells.
 At this distance my every shot pretty much impacted simultaneously the entire outer surface of the vehicle facing me, making it very risky indeed for the occupants to do much more than stay hidden inside.
 I did try my best to time the shots so as to avoid hitting passing innocents on the highway, but I felt badly pinched by the necessity.
 My enemies of course cared not a whit for innocent casualties.
-Fortunately my present height above the highway likely prevented much shot from ricocheting over into the opposing traffic lanes with more than BB velocity.
-I hoped, anyway!
+Fortunately my present height above the highway-- combined with the range-- likely prevented much shot from ricocheting over into the opposing traffic lanes with much more than BB velocity (I hoped, anyway!).
 For I was afraid to slack off enough to fully protect the far lanes too from the effects of my attack.

-A brief glance in Headhunter's direction beckoned by a different sound showed Roddy's Trans Am getting the hell out of there after getting a couple windows shot out by what seemed to be a 45 caliber semi-automatic pistol in Headhunter's hands.
+A brief glance in Headhunter's direction beckoned by a new sound showed Roddy's Trans Am getting the hell out of there, after getting a couple windows shot out by what seemed to be a 45 caliber semi-automatic pistol in Headhunter's hands.

-With Roddy speeding off Headhunter dropped an empty clip and shoved in a new one to continue firing, only now at the van.
+With Roddy speeding off, Headhunter dropped an empty clip and shoved in a fresh one to continue firing, only now at the van.
 It seemed he got off one shot while there was technically no clip in his gun-- the first time I'd seen that happen in real life under fire.

 Roddy's retreat and our now concentrated fire convinced the van guys to leave too (the 45 slugs-- unlike my scatter shot-- were likely penetrating the van sheet metal with every hit).
 I was sure glad they left, as my shotgun struck empty at that moment, and it might have taken me a couple of hairy minutes to reload, seeing as how I'd by now spent all my most easily accessible ammo and would have to resort to the main store onboard (a military surplus ammo box) for more.